 I'm Having Issues

-Plaid is continuously working to support as many financial institutions within the U.S. as possible, there are many that are not yet integrated with Plaid.
+We are continuously working to support as many financial institutions within the U.S. as possible, there are many that are not yet integrated with either Finicity or Plaid.
 If your institution does not appear when searching, you may add your account manually from the client dashboard.

 However, not every financial institution supports online connections from third parties.
 Additionally, these institutions undergo their own changes and circumstances that alter those connections.
 As a result, you may periodically be unable to connect to your institution’s account when accessing it from Facet.